“So I see you are from Gotland!”: Regional Variation in Viking Women’s Dress

 Volga to Vinland: Early medieval dress & textiles 9 November, 2024

-Determining what garments were worn and in what order is difficult.
-Burials in this region are badly degraded and even partial garments are rare.
+Viking women have long been presented as a homogenous group that all dress alike.
+While some basic garments like the shift and overdress were similar, decoration, ornamentation, and ways of wearing them were often quite different.
+Determining which garments were worn and in what order is difficult, as burials in this region are badly degraded and even partial garments are rare.
 Jewelry and decoration often shifted as the body decayed.
-New discoveries are adding to our knowledge daily, but the picture is still a bit cloudy.
-There is also a wide difference in the interpretations of various finds.
-This paper will attempt to bring a little light into the picture through comparison of various regions and by examining some of the major interpretations.
+New discoveries are adding to our knowledge daily, but the picture remains incomplete.
+Rebecca Wendelken examines several regions, revealing potential major differences in women’s dress both in terms of clothing and jewelry.
+While interpretations of many finds are controversial, Professor Wendelken shines a little light into the picture through comparison of various regions and by examining some of the major interpretations.